sfigg/commercialization-public/docset/test/wpt/my-presets.md

+---
+title: My presets
+description: Describes the My Presets window in WPA.
+MSHAttr:
+- 'PreferredSiteName:MSDN'
+- 'PreferredLib:/library/windows/hardware'
+ms.assetid:
+ms.prod: W10
+ms.mktglfcycl: operate
+ms.sitesec: msdn
+---

-## My Presets
+# My Presets

-WPA offers a view called **My Presets**, which stores the presets that you have modified or explictly saved, so that you can reuse them easily.
-This view consists of a toolbar at the top of the window and a tree display below.
-The content of the view is shared across uses of WPA and across concurrently open instances (with the exception of unsaved presets, which are not shared across open instances).
+WPA stores the presets that you have modified or explicitly saved and displays them in the **My Presets** window so that you can reuse them easily. **My Presets** consists of a toolbar and a tree display.
+The content of the window is shared across uses of WPA and across concurrently open instances (with the exception of unsaved presets, which are not shared across open instances).

 ![WPA window with My Presets displayed on the right side.](images/my-presets.png)

 The tree display has an entry for your saved or newly modified presets.
 Under this entry, presets are grouped by the graph they come from.
-An asterisk next to a preset's name indicates that it has been modified but not saved, and a gray, unavailable name indicates that the current trace has no data for the corresponding graph.
+An asterisk next to a preset's name indicates that it has been modified but not saved.
+A gray, unavailable name indicates that the current trace has no data for the corresponding graph.
 After applying a profile, that profile is displayed in a separate entry, along with the graphs and presets it contains.

-You can access the options for presets through the toolbar or by right-clicking a preset, and then selecting an option described in the following table.
+You can access the commands for presets on the toolbar or by right-clicking a preset, and then selecting an option described in the following table.

 | Option | Description |
 |---|---|